hokus15/home-assistant-config/README.md

 ### Motion detection activation
 Motion detection is activated automatically as soon as no one is at home.
-I have an assistant that doesn't use the WiFi so I cannot track her device (appart from legal implications).
+I have an assistant that doesn't use the WiFi so (appart from legal implications) I cannot track her device.
 My solution to this is to create a switch to enable a delay to activate motion detection and a slider to configure the delay in minutes.

 ![Security activation delay](https://raw.githubusercontent.com/hokus15/home-assistant-config/master/security_activation_delay.png)